bwhitman/onsen/docs/index.md

 Wire **TEMP**'s red cable to J4.

 There's a small resistor in the box.
 It looks like a tiny bulb between two metal wires.
 (It may be poked into the protoboard for safe keeping in transit.)
-We need to wire up the resistor so that the temperatue sensor can talk the right voltage to **MCU**.
+We need to wire up the resistor so that the temperature sensor can talk the right voltage to **MCU**.
 Bend the resistor like a staple and put one metal wire in H1, and the other metal wire end in H4.
 We are adding the resistor between voltage and data of the sensor: if you remember, the protoboard connects across columns H and J.  Press the resistor all the way down.
 It should look like this:

 ![2](pics/2.jpg){:class="img-responsive" width="800px"}

-## Hook up jumper wires
+### Hook up jumper wires

 Now we need to connect the various PCBs to each other.
 We are going to run wires between parts that need to talk to each other.
 Any color or length wire is fine!